-1 kg of small clams, sourced from fishmonger, is best, scrubbed clean
+1 kg of small clams, sourced from fishmonger, scrubbed clean

 2 fat garlic cloves, chopped finely